nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### C.1.3&ensp;Statistics and Recommendations
-csdf
+The statistics feature was developed in a depth-first approach.
+It spans across all major components in ChopChop.

 #### C.1.4&ensp;Automated GUI Testing
 dsdf

 #### C.1.5&ensp;Tab Completion
-To ensure ease of use and reduce typing tedium for potential users, PE testers, and ourselves during manual testing, tab completion was deemed to be an imoprtant aspect of the CLI-nature of ChopChop from the beginning, although it was only implemented in version 1.3.
+To ensure ease of use and reduce typing tedium for potential users, PE testers, and ourselves during manual testing, tab completion was deemed to be an important aspect of the CLI-nature of ChopChop from the beginning, although it was only implemented in version 1.3.

 Significant effort was undertaken to ensure that the completer works in all cases, including within the help command, and is able to provide contextually-appropriate completions (eg. providing ingredient names after `/ingredient`).
 Furthermore, this component is also comprehensively tested, with a near 100% code coverage as well.